 The Sun Beams node provides a computationally cheap way of creating the name giving effect based on the image brightness alone.

 Sun Beams is a 2D effect for simulating the effect of bright light getting scattered in a medium (Crepuscular Rays).
-This phenomenon can be created by renderers, but full volumetric lighting is a rather arduous approach and takes a lot of render time.
+This phenomenon can be created by renderers, but full volumetric lighting is a rather arduous approach and takes a long time to render.

 Standard image input.